The Abu Herd

 Cathy’s stable temperament, wisdom and gentleness made her the natural matriarch and she has always had a steadying influence on the Abu herd, particularly on the youngsters.
 She keeps them in order with a firm hand (or should that be trunk) but allows them to follow their naturally playful instincts.

-Shireni was one of the original “brat pack” of six young elephant orphans saved from a culling operation in Kruger (which was ended in 1994).
-Her name means “where the old cows meet” and Shireni is known for being a very doting mother.
+Sirheni was one of the original “brat pack” of six young elephant orphans saved from a culling operation in Kruger (which was ended in 1994).
+Her name means “where the old cows meet” and Sirheni is known for being a very doting mother.
 Naturally calm, patient and loving, she is a great favourite among the elephant handlers as well as being a model of maternal care.

 Firstborn of the late Kitimetse, Lorato has formed a strong bond with each of the subsequent arrivals in the herd.
 She was born in 2008, just a few days shy of Valentine’s Day which gave rise to her name, a derivation of the Setswana word for “love”.

 Brim-full of personality and a fast learner, Lorato quickly made friends in the Abu herd, particularly with Naya (since introduced into the wild), Paseka and Warona.
 She enjoys being the “big sister” to all the youngsters and is the biological older half-sister of Naledi, who is five and half years her junior.